 Being separated is difficult for both parents and children.
-Understanding the basic principals and terminology in the Family Law Act is a good starting point when faced with separation.
+Understanding the basic principles and terminology in the Family Law Act is a good starting point when faced with separation.

 1. Parental Responsibility – Until a court makes an order otherwise, both parents have equal shared parental responsibility.